jesudason/hogwarts/readme.md

 ## Submission

-Fork and clone this repo.
-Once you have made the necessary corrections, push your changes and submit a pull request.
+Clone this repo down to your homework folder.
+Then remove the inner .git folder.
+Once you have made the necessary corrections, commit and push your changes to the homework repo and make a pull request.

 ## Bonus